nickpothier93/geography-js/README.md

 A simple web quiz game based on Wiki assets and studying useless facts.
 Created using React.JS and JQuery.

+## Instructions

+1) Make sure Node.js is installed (go to terminal and type 'npm -v' to verify)
+2) Download or clone the repository
+3) Type 'npm start' in the repository directory
+4) Enjoy!

 ## Official Release

 1.0: Game is stable, working and has been tested in different screen sizes.